fylgja/stylelint-config/less/README.md

 There no specific rules set for LESS.
 And we don't really work with LESS anymore.

-If there are still rules that conflict with your LESS code please share what.
+If there are still rules that conflict with your LESS code.
+Than please share with us what.
+So we can add this to our rules.

-That said there are some rules set here, that unset some rules that conflict with the less code.
+That said there are some rules set here, that unset some rules that conflict with the LESS code.

 ## Usage